IN THIS SECTION

 Who pays for hospice care?

 Hospices don’t charge for their services.
 Hospices are charitable organisations that get some funding from the Government through District Health Board contracts.
 The rest of the money they need comes from the community they serve through fundraising activities, grants, donations and bequests.
 Public hospitals provide palliative care without charge to patients.
 Private hospitals and residential care homes usually charge for the care they provide.
 G.P.s may charge for visits to patients with palliative care needs.
-Find out how you can donate to Hospice New Zealand.
+Find out how you can donate to a hospice in New Zealand.

 What is home-based care?